immense/Remotely/README.md

     * Only works on Windows agents.

 ## Changing the Database
 By default, Remotely uses a SQLite database.
 When first run, it creates a file as specified for the SQLite connection string in appsettings.json.

 You can change database by changing `DBProvider` in `ApplicationOptions` to `SQLServer` or `PostgreSQL`.

-However, in order for the server to run properly, you must also recreate the migration files and recompile the server.
-Migration files are C# files that get compiled into the server app, and they tell the server how to create the database with the proper schema.

-Here's what you need to do:
-- Set the `DBProvider` property to the desired database type.
-- Delete the `Migrations` folder under the `Server` project.
-- Open a console in the `Server` directory and type `dotnet ef migrations add "Initial"`.
-- Set the connection string for the new database provider in the server's `appsettings.Production.json`.
+Be sure to set the connection string for the new database provider in the server's `appsettings.Production.json`.
-- Rebuild and deploy the server.

 ## Logging
 * On clients, logs are kept in %temp%\Remotely_Logs.log.